 - We receive and discuss the Head teachers report for the term

-- Receive reports from all committees and the Chair
+- Receive visit and meeting reports from all members

 - Review safeguarding within the school